My Beef with Tracy Anderson

 One woman questioned what kind of scientific research I've done for my workouts.
 Admittedly, I haven't.
 But I also don't claim to have a "method" that has been clinically tested to "transform muscular structure" or morph a woman into a mini me.
 I am a student of the body and am fascinated by how it moves in space and time.
 However, because I can only feel MY body and not yours, or your boyfriend's, or your mom's, I only have this as a frame of reference and admit my knowledge must therefore, be limited.

 What I can say unequivocally is that I am dedicated to learning and have studied, and continue to study, with some of the leaders in the health fitness field.

 Have you watched a Tracy Anderson DVD?
 Full disclosure – neither have I. At least not in its entirety.
 That's because, I have no clue what I'm supposed to be doing.
 Tracy doesn't speak in her videos.
 There is no direction, no cuing, no guidance on form or anything else.
 It's a lesson in self-indulgence.
 "I'm blonde.
 I'm cute and I train Gwyneth.
 So follow me."
 Maybe this has changed with her more recent videos.
 I hope so.

 I will give her credit for mentioning the importance of incorporating your brain into your workout.
 It's something that unless we're on a yoga mat, is oft overlooked in training.
-So kudos to Tracy for emphasizing the mind-body connection, as she does in this video with Katie Couric.
 I hope, though, that her mind is more present the next time she scrutinizes someone for not having a body like hers or her celebrity clients.